YashdalfTheGray/hue-remote/docs/api.md

 Similar to the `/api/lights` endpoint, this works as a proxy for `/api/<username>/lights/<id>` endpoint on the Hue Local API.

-## `GET /api/lights/<light_id>/state`

 This is where things get more interesting.
-You cannot `GET` this endpoint on the Hue Local API, you can only `POST` to it.
-For now, this just returns the `state` object from the call above but this is intended to work the same way as `POST`ing to this endpoint.
-It will convert colors and map properties to behave similar to the `POST` endpoint.
+This converts the `state` that Hue sends out to the `state` object that is more user friendly.
+Check out the `POST` endpoint below to see what gets returned back.

 ## `POST /api/lights/<light_id>/state`